Over $1 Billion in Verdicts and Settlements

 The Impact of E-Cigarettes and Recent Legislation on Adolescents

 The National Institute on Drug Abuse (NIDA) reports that while smoking rates have generally decreased during the last decade, e-cigarette use has risen sharply.
-Many attribute the increase in e-cigarette use to pervasive advertisements targeting young people that falsely claim that vaping is safer and healthier than smoking standard cigarettes.
+Many attribute the increase in e-cigarette use to pervasive advertisements targeting young people who falsely claim that vaping is safer and healthier than smoking standard cigarettes.

 There are more than 450 brands of electronic cigarettes currently on the market.
 They come in a variety of shapes and sizes.
-E-cigs usually utilize small canisters of flavored fluid and a battery powered heating element, which creates vapors that users inhale.
+E-cigs usually utilize small canisters of flavored fluid and a battery-powered heating element, which creates vapors that users inhale.
 The vapor contains nicotine, and users are able to control the amount they intake.
 When exhaled into the air, nicotine in aerosol vapors can impact others in the user’s vicinity, similar to secondhand smoke.

 • Limit young people’s exposure to nicotine